 Manage Their Reputation

 Many businesses understand the importance of having a presence on review sites and therefore set up their profiles.
 What happens next is crucial.
 Setting up these sites is one thing; monitoring them is another story.
 Pay attention to what you build.
 Use good reviews and learn from the bad reviews.
 With Online Reviews features on the dashboard, knowing what happens in conversations across Google My Business, Facebook, and Yelp listings can be easy.

 Your local clients probably don’t have huge marketing budgets.
 Therefore, it’s important to maximize your efforts where you can.
 With the right tool, like our white label reputation management service, you can do a lot with not much.
 Share positive reviews, build a referral system, and showcase their wonderful customer service.

 As a Service of Its Own

-Among the partners that demoed our Reputation Management service, a popular way to sell Reputation Management is as a primary service.
+Among the partners that used our Reputation Management dashboard, a popular way to sell Reputation Management is as a primary service.
 In this case, the partner manages the reputation which allows them to mark up the service significantly higher.
 This is because the partner is managing their client’s reputation with our tool.